 There are many custom settings in Mendix, most of which are described in Runtime Customization.

-However, a few of the more commonly used custom settings can be misunderstood or have effects that one might not expect.
+However, a few of the more commonly used custom settings can be complicated and have far-reaching implications.
 That is why we would like to give these settings a bit of special attention and more thoroughly explain the consequences of changing them.

 2 Session Duration